[BattleBots: S8 E20 is available online through Science Channel with a cable subscription.]

 Tantrum on the other hand… I think Aren just wants to be able to say that he’s “fought Tombstone”.
 I’m not so sure anyone’s actually told this guy that simply fighting Tombstone isn’t enough to brag about, you have to actually beat it too.
 There are only four people who get to claim “I beat Tombstone” and about 20 who can say — as Faruq so eloquently put it — “I tried, and I died”.
 I think Tantrum may have been an alternate or something this year because it only had two Fight Night battles and I can’t really think of a good reason as to why it didn’t get two more.
 It’s not like this thing was utterly destroyed or something, it just never really worked.
 “Being an overall piece of shit” isn’t reason enough to get disqualified because Raven set the bar for how badly you have to fuck things up for that to happen.
 Tantrum clearly surpassed it.
 For example, Tantrum has a paint job.
 It fought and defeated Battle Royale with Cheese in a battle so dreadfully boring that I was sure it wouldn’t make it to air, but I guess my dumb ass was proven wrong when the producers decided they really needed that gimmick fight with the cheeseburger bot to be on TV.
 Okay.
 Tantrum had its first (and only) “real” battle with Mecha Rampage and it lost by KO after taking one too many hits to the face.
 Tantrum’s weapon is a flipping arm but rather than operate pneumatically it’s spring-loaded.
 This requires a few seconds for the robot to arm itself but has the added benefit of not relying on something like CO2 to operate.
 It also means the robot can take up less space without huge fucking air tanks inside of it, so Tantrum is kind of like Minotaur in that it’s mostly just a solid brick of metal.

 Before the fight Aren says his robot’s “not 100%”.
 How?
 Did someone spill a Slurpee on it or something?
 Nothing has happened to this fucking robot in the two fights it’s been in that would warrant someone to survey the aftermath and quote the Flex Tape guy about how much damage there is.
 Aren also says his robot’s armor is where it needs to be.
 Okay, well that’s like the one part of a robot that isn’t mechanical or electrical, or even really mobile for that matter.
 It’s inert fucking metal of course the armor is kosher.
 Anyways I guess he’s not lying because Tantrum doesn’t come at Tombstone with its flipper armed (upright is its non-tensioned state) and gets its face erased and its left fist sheared off at the wrist, a lesson on what happens if you masturbate too much.
 That first hit seems to have upset something in Tantrum because the robot immediately loses most of its mobility which affords Tombstone the ability to land a few glancing blows.
 As this is happening Chris and Kenny are talking about Ray Billings “taking a fist” or a “double fist” and don’t fucking tell me these jokers are clueless toward the ulterior meanings of what they’re saying here.
 Look I don’t know if Ray’s a size queen but if he is that’s his business and his alone, but I guess it would explain why something like 60% of his robot is just the fucking weapon.
 It would also explain why it’s black, too.
-That said, if you like to take a double fist then head on over to Bad Dragon and order you the biggest goddamned thing off the menu.
+That said, if you like to take a double fist then head on over to Adam & Eve and order you the biggest goddamned thing off the menu.
 Use coupon code “RAYDIDNTWINTHISYEAR” and get free shipping!
 (Note: Not to be confused with the robot of the same name.)

 Kenny makes one too many fist jokes so Tombstone cruises over and cleaves off Tantrum’s other one, but to teach the commentators a lesson Tombstone doesn’t just rip Tantrum’s fist off — that would be too easy — Tombstone not only rips it off, it flings the fist across the arena and sticks it into the wall like a throwing knife.
 All this innuendo about people putting fists in their asses has led the former champion to demonstrate how it’s done: by surprise and with absolutely no lube.
 Tantrum’s fist hits the power conduit in the corner of the arena and sticks right into it, centimeters away from hitting the cables inside and potentially killing power to the entire set.
 That’s literally the backbone of the Battlebox and Tombstone’s just made certain that it’s going to have to spend the rest of its life confined to a goddamned wheelchair.
 Everyone’s attention focuses to the fist jammed into the arena instead of Tantrum so while no one’s looking Ray goes ahead and gets some cheap hits.
 Tantrum’s flipper finally starts to cock into place but it misfires immediately and very nearly flips itself over.
 That’s a good demonstration as to how strong a spring-loaded flipper can be, it’s a shame we never really got to see it work.
 Tombstone doesn’t like the showboating so it clips Tantrum on its back right corner and sends the dead robot spinning into the corner of the arena where the ref counts it out.
 If you watch closely you’ll see Tantrum’s entire right side panel blast open for a split second as the fasteners keeping it on say “fuck this” and bounce.